leke-osez/lapo-client/README.md

 Built with React and styled using Tailwind CSS, this project provides a clean and user-friendly interface for handling card data in an intuitive way.

-### Use false credential to simulate authentication.
+### Use false credential to simulate authentication, Logout option implemented too.

 ## The site is live at: